 Long Term Care Costs for an Example Couple

-The average time spent in nursing home is 18 months.
+The average time spent in a nursing home is 18 months.
 The median (or middle) time is 6 months.
 There are some really long stays that pull the average out.

 Let’s look at an imaginary example and say the male of our married couple had a stroke and didn’t recover well.
 He had to be moved into a nursing home and was able to stay alive for two years thereafter.